 Anatomy of the brain (MRI) - cross-sectional atlas of human anatomy

-We have redesigned the module on the anatomy of the brain based on MRI with axial slices, having received multiple requests from users for coronal and sagittal slices.
-Preparation of this new module took more than 6 months, and involved labeling more than 524 structures on 353 MRI images in three different views and on 26 anatomical diagrams.
-This module is intended for all physicians and non-physicians with an interest in neuroanatomy and medical imaging, and particularly for general practitioners and specialists in neurology, neurosurgery, anatomy and neurosciences, as well as speech pathologists and psychomotor therapists.
+The module on the anatomy of the brain based on MRI with axial slices was redesigned, having received multiple requests from users for coronal and sagittal slices.
+The elaboration of this new module, its labeling of more than 524 structures on 353 MRI images in three different views and on 26 anatomical diagrams, took more than 6 months.
+This module is intended for all physicians and non-physicians with an interest in neuroanatomy and medical imaging, particularly for general practitioners and specialists in neurology, neurosurgery, anatomy and neurosciences, as well as speech pathologists and psychomotor therapists.

 Anatomy of the encephalon in MRI (axial, coronal and sagittal slices)